ramgad/terraform_automated_test/README.md

 In case you want setup new AWS profile, more information can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html).

-You will need access_key and secret_key of your AWS account

-This profile is going to be used for creating the S3 Bucket and SNS Queue

 ### Permissions
-The assumption is that your AWS profile with the above keys has access to create the SNS and S3 bucket
+The assumption is that your AWS profile with the above keys have required IAM roles (privileges) to create the SNS and S3 bucket

+### Configure terraform.tfvars [parameters]
+    Edit the file - vi or nano terraform.tfvars and populate values to the parameters

+    terraform.tfvars
+    ```
+    aws_region     = "<<Enter AWS Region>>"     //Enter AWS regions where you want to run this code against
+    sns_topic_name = "<<Enter-Unique-SNS-Topic-Name>>"   //Custom SNS Topic Name
+    bucket_name    = "<<Enter-AWS-Global-Unique-S3-Bucket-Name>>" //An Amazon S3 bucket name is globally unique, and the namespace is shared by all AWS accounts
+    tags           = [] // Array of key pairs
+    emails         = ["<<Enter Email Address, ensure to Confirm the Subscription"] //Array of Email Ids
+    ```

 ### Execution